 "Restraint" means any method or device used to involuntarily limit freedom of movement, including, but not limited to, bodily physical force, mechanical devices, or chemicals.
-Restraint includes a chemical restraint, a mechanical restraint, and seclusion.
+Restraint includes a chemical restraint, a mechanical restraint, a physical restraint, and seclusion.
 Restraint does not include: